VoidElle/VoidElle/README.md

 ## 👋 Hi, I'm Luca

-Mobile engineer focused on **systems, integrations and real-world applications**.
+**Mobile engineer focused on systems, integrations and real-world applications.**

-While I build apps with Android, Flutter and React Native, I’m most interested in what happens beyond the UI: how apps communicate, how devices behave, and how systems fit together.
+Building apps is my core, but I’m most interested in what happens behind them: APIs, IoT devices and real-world interactions.

 ### 🛠️ Stack